aave/aip/content/aips/CAPS_PLUS_RISK_STEWARD.md

 Therefore, it seems that the community has important voting overhead in this scenario, which could be almost completely automated and simplified.
 It is quite common to have a proposal with unanimous support on day 1 of voting but given all other time considerations, execution is 5 days after.

 This proposal gives the necessary `RISK_ADMIN` rol to the `CapsPlusRiskSteward` introduced in this [governance forum thread](https://governance.aave.com/t/bgd-risk-steward-phase-1-capsplusrisksteward/12602).
-After execution the proposal the `RISK_COUNCIL` will be able to perform cap increases trough the `CapsPlusRiskStewards` under the following conditions:
+After execution, the `RISK_COUNCIL` will be able to perform cap increases through the `CapsPlusRiskStewards` under the following conditions for each asset listed:

 - the cap can only be adjusted upwards
 - the cap can never be increased by more than 100%